 You’re probably wondering how much Bothell drain cleaning costs if you’ve got a clog.
 The answer?
 It depends.
-There are multiple ways a drain can become blocked, each requiring different levels of effort to fix.
-Let’s break down how much you’d have to spend to deal with them.
+A drain can become blocked in multiple ways, each requiring a different effort to fix.
+Let’s go ahead and break down how much you’d spend to deal with them.

 Cleaning the drain yourself is the best bargain — if it works.

 Many people assume drain cleaner is the go-to drain cleaning method.
 However, it isn’t the best choice.
 Drain cleaning liquid is highly toxic.
 It can create poisonous fumes and harm pipes, leading to severe issues.

 Plungers are the other obvious choice; most of us have used them dozens of times.
 You can select a plunger designed for the drain you want to clear.
 For example, specific styles work better for kitchen sinks than toilets.